About the Author

 From monthly premiums to death benefits to conversion options, term life and universal life are very different types of policies.

-Term life insurance refers to a policy that only pays benefits for a specific time frame.
-Once that time frame, or term, comes to an end, you will no longer be eligible to receive any benefits.
+Term life insurance is a policy that pays benefits only for a specific time frame.
+Once that time frame, or term, ends, you will no longer be eligible to receive any benefits.

 Here’s how it works:

 Banner’s universal life insurance policy is called LifeStep UL.
-Minimum life insurance coverage on a LifeStep UL policy is $50,000, and Banner underwrites policies for individuals up to age 85.
+The minimum coverage is $50,000, and Banner underwrites policies for individuals up to age 85.

 Universal life insurance also accumulates cash value.
 Here’s how Banner Life explains this: